Amine-Chakhchoukh/hestia-practice/README.md

 ### Notes

 - With pandas.merge one needs to be careful with the order of the columns, when doing many consecutive merges.
-- As I timeboxed my work (still going over the recommended 2h!)
+- ~~As I timeboxed my work (still going over the recommended 2h!)
 I didn't have a chance to run the test using Github Actions and get the coverage.
-I run my tests locally and they all passed.
+I run my tests locally and they all passed.~~ (now running)

 ## Improvements